claesenm/resvm/README.md

 #### Example

 As an example we have included one pair of training and test sets used in the associated paper.
-These data sets are based on MNIST with digit 7 as positive, with 50 positives and 2000 unlabeled instances.
+These data sets are based on the MNIST digit recognition data set (digit 7 is positive), with 50 positives and 2000 unlabeled instances.
 The provided positive and unlabeled sets contain 10% contamination.

 Train an RESVM with 200 base models, each trained using 10 positives and 100 unlabeled instances.
 The resulting model will be saved in `model.txt`: